 nursery bed than we suggest you plant.

-We send our Cyclamen orders by First Class Post or with Hermes at a cost of £4.00 per order.
+We send our Cyclamen orders by First Class Post or with EVRi (formerly Hermes) at a cost of £4.00 per order.

 We only send to UK (excluding N. Ireland) addresses.

-We will be sending out orders on Mondays and Tuesday (first thing).
+We will be sending out orders on Mondays and Wednesdays (first thing).

 ORDERS CAN BE COLLECTED BY APPOINTMENT.

 Please note that we sell living corms (plants) not dried corms – they need to be planted as soon as they are received !
 If you are unable to plant your cyclamen outside immediately upon receipt, please store them temporarily in a tray of soil or compost, covering the the top of the corms loosely and keep damp.

 All of our cyclamen are grown here at the nursery from our own seed.
 They are not “forced” for a quick turn-over but are grown slowly to produce firm corms (not full of water).
 This way they transplant well without suffering.

 When planting out, choose a location sheltered by trees and shrubs.
 Most species of Cyclamen need shelter from the wind and driving rain and also shade in varying degrees – however, a well-drained soil is essential !

 Due to their Mediterranean region of origin, cyclamen actually thrive under shrubs and trees where little else will grow because of the shady, dry summer conditions.
 This makes them a valuable addition to any garden with such ‘problem spots’.